 I realised that I wanted to help people learn a different language – the language of money.

 Because I wanted a place to pull these pieces together, I coined Enrichmentality.
-I began studying towards a Diploma of Financial Planning—not to become a financial planner, but to better understand the industry and our own finances.
-It cost me less to enrol in the Diploma than to seek a single Statement of Advice from a planner, reinforcing the importance of investing in education to me.
+I began studying towards a Diploma of Financial Planning.
+Not to become a financial planner, but to better understand the industry and our own finances.
+It cost me less to enroll in the Diploma than to seek a single Statement of Advice from a planner.
+This reinforced the importance of investing in education to me.

 I often wonder whether that quilt is still on the wall of my first school.
 None of the image turned out to be true.
 I don’t have stringy blond waist-length hair or red-painted fingernails.
 And I’ve never worked at Target.

-Some people would chuckle when I’d pick up a coin from the ground and transfer the equivalent to our mortgage, but the old adage that “from little things, big things grow” is true.
+Some people would chuckle when I’d pick up a coin from the ground and transfer the equivalent to our mortgage.
+But the old adage that “from little things, big things grow” is true.
 While my first experiment with growing a money tree didn’t work, over time I learned to cultivate a money forest.
 Part of it has to do with seeing how small actions can lead to big changes.
 Part of it has to do with breaking away from the mainstream.
 This can be scary, but incredibly rewarding—for the environment, your relationships, and your wallet.
-Through Enrichmentality, I hope to share with you the insights I have developed relating to the language of money, learning, financial independence, and life optimisation.
+Through Enrichmentality, I hope to share with you the insights I’ve developed relating to learning the language of money.